Baby's Day Out

-Baby's Day Out is a 1994 American adventure comedy film directed by Patrick Read Johnson and written by John Hughes, who also produced the film.
-Starring Joe Mantegna, Lara Flynn Boyle, Joe Pantoliano, and Brian Haley.
-The plot centers on a wealthy baby's abduction by three criminals, his subsequent escape and adventure through Chicago while being pursued by the criminals.
+Baby's Day Out is a 1994 American adventure comedy film directed by Patrick Read Johnson and written by John Hughes, who also served as producer.
+Starring Joe Mantegna, Lara Flynn Boyle, Joe Pantoliano, and Brian Haley, the film centers on a wealthy baby's abduction by three criminals, his subsequent escape and adventure through Chicago while being pursued by the criminals.

-The film was released on July 1, 1994, by 20th Century Fox in the United States to both critical and commercial failure, grossing only $30 million against a $48 million budget.
-Despite this, it has since become a cult film.
+Released on July 1, 1994, by 20th Century Fox in the United States, the film was a box-office bomb, grossing only $30 million against a $48 million budget.
+Despite being panned by critics, it has since gained a cult following.
+Baby's Day Out was a commercial success in India.